Explorer gives you a set of powerful analysis tools to help you better understand your system's behavior.

 This chart shows the global latency distribution for the full set of spans, or timed operations, that are currently in memory across every [𝑥]PM Satellite within your environment.
-When reading the chart, remember that the x-axis is a logarithmic indicator of latency and the y-axis is a logarithmic frequency measurement.
+When reading the chart, remember that the x-axis is a log scale measure of latency and the y-axis is a log scale measurement of frequency.

-You can use the query to narrow the scope of the histogram and the example spans below to a specific Service, Operation, and/or Tags.
 You can also click and drag along the latency axis of the histogram chart to further narrow the set of example spans to include only those in a specific latency range.
 This can be used to drill down into subsections to analyze particular performance problems.
-These powerful features make it possible to flexibly examine the real-time latency characteristics for an application in its entirety, through monoliths and microservices or filter by any dimension no matter how focused or broad.
+These powerful features make it possible to flexibly examine latency characteristics for an application in its entirety, through monoliths and microservices or filter by any dimension no matter how focused or broad.

 Within the Latency Histogram are checkboxes (1 hour, 1 day, 1 week), that when clicked, overlay the average latency shape calculated over the given windows of time.
 In this way, users can compare the shape of the Latency Histogram they are seeing right now, with the historical average latency histograms LightStep keeps continually up to date.